natorbit/williams_design/cialdini_competitor.md

 **If yes, how:**

 💬 **Specific example of liking techniques:**
-Friendly, conversational tone throughout the site and campaigns that feature real, diverse customers.
-Example: *“You look good.”* — Glossier’s inclusive and empowering tagline.
+Sephora uses inclusive marketing campaigns featuring people of all skin tones, genders, and ages.
+Their approachable tone and commitment to diversity make them relatable.

 🌐 **Where this appears on their website:**
-Homepage banners, product descriptions, and “About” section.
+Homepage campaigns, product photography, and the “We Belong to Something Beautiful” section.

 ⭐ **How effective it is:**
-Very effective — Glossier’s likable personality makes customers feel seen and valued, fostering emotional connection.
+Very effective — inclusivity and friendly messaging strengthen emotional connections with a wide range of customers.

 ---